siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 ---

 ## Chapter 1: Clean Code
-This Book is about good programming.
 It's about how to write good code, and how to transform bad code into good code.

 ### Why write bad code?